-- Kayaks – $12. / hr.
-Can not reserve but seldom a long wait.
+- Kayaks – First come first serve, but seldom a long wait

-- Double Kayaks – $18./hr.
-Can not reserve but seldom a long wait.
+- Double Kayaks – First come first serve, but seldom a long wait

-- Stand Up Paddle boards – $12./ hr.
-Can not reserve but seldom a long wait.
+- Stand Up Paddle boards – First come first serve, but seldom a long wait

 Adventures in Fitness Inc.